vikingsheepart/budget-app/README.md

  or

- To run that demo on your own computer, please follow the instructions in the Getting Started section
+ To run that demo on your own computer, please follow the instructions in [Getting Started](https://github.com/lucasweng/expensify#getting-started)

 ## Features